Are Employee Health Assessments Beneficial to SMEs? - Fleximize

 Even for small teams, health assessments are a cost-effective way of accumulating data on employee health risks.
 Where once employers would struggle to know where to begin with health and wellbeing support, data and predictive analysis are now offering invaluable insights.
 After all, without intelligent analysis data is essentially worthless.

 Corporate health assessments are getting smarter too.
 For example.
-Nuffield Health recently launched PATH (Personalized Assessment for Tailored Health), which leverages artificial intelligence to produce an incredibly accurate picture of what makes employees tick, what they should do more of and what they should stop.
+Nuffield Health launched PATH (Personalised Assessment for Tailored Health), which leverages artificial intelligence to produce an incredibly accurate picture of what makes employees tick, what they should do more of and what they should stop.

 The data remains anonymous, but the more data the better.
 As you gather more information from employees, the suggestions become more detailed and tailored to their needs.
 This not only provides an obvious benefit for employees - tackling their health needs head on – but also provides a stronger ROI for employers.

-By targeting health needs highlighted by employees, you’re minimizing waste on interventions which aren’t right for your workforce and directly focusing on initiatives which will benefit your employees and business in the long-term.
+By targeting health needs highlighted by employees, you’re minimising waste on interventions which aren’t right for your workforce and directly focusing on initiatives which will benefit your employees and business in the long-term.

 About the Author